The Building Process

 The process of building your own home.

 Building a new home can be a very rewarding experience, and needn’t be difficult or confusing.
-Most people struggle with their first new home build because they are unsure of the process, so we have developed this short guide to let you know what you can expect during the process of building your home with Ashcroft Homes.
+Most people struggle with their first new build project because they are unsure of the process, so we have developed this short guide to let you know what you can expect during the process of building with Ashcroft Homes.

 Step 1 Finding land

 This can be the most difficult part of the process for first time home builders as land in Auckland has become in short supply.
-However, there are many ways to consider a good location to build a home – this could be through the purchase of a house and land package, a site within a large subdivision on the outskirts of Auckland, a subdivided site within established areas, or you could choose to subdivide a larger piece of land and build a home there.
+However, there are many ways to consider a good location to build a home – this could be through the purchase of a house and land package, a site within a large subdivision on the outskirts of Auckland, a subdivided site within established areas, or you could choose to subdivide and build on a larger piece of land.
 (See our tips on Subdivisions here).
-You could even consider buying land with an existing home on it and relocating or demolishing a run-down home and building your ideal home – especially where the location is sought-after.
+You could also consider buying land with an existing home and relocating or demolishing this, and then building new.
+Many Ashcroft clients have done this with great success.
+Read client case studies.

 We can help match you to land or assist with the land search.
 Speak to one of our consultants who can suggest tips for your land search if you have just started down the process of building your home.